Skip to content

 QNIGHT and sour cherry extract – more than just melatonin

-Besides Ashwagandha and Magnesium bisglycinate is melatonin-containing sour cherry extract the third ingredient in Qsleep and thus rounds off the trio for successful relaxation.
-Tart cherries not only increase the amount of melatonin, they also have very strong anti-inflammatory properties.
-In this meta-analysis the effect of tart cherries on athletes after a strenuous sports session was examined.
-The inflammatory parameters were lower and the athletes had a shorter recovery time.
+Next to Ashwagandha and magnesium bisglycinate is melatonin-containing sour cherry extract the third ingredient in Qsleep and thus rounds off the trio for successful relaxation.
+The sour cherry not only increases the amount of melatonin, it also has very strong anti-inflammatory properties.
+In this meta-analysis The effect of sour cherries on athletes after a strenuous exercise session was investigated.
+Inflammation parameters were lower and athletes had a shorter recovery time.

 Conclusion